Light Bulb Recycling: How Do You Recycle All Types? 💡

 Though lately, according to ecocyle, there are now more offices, waste depots and facilities accepting incandescent light bulbs for recycling.
 Additionally, even IKEA can collect your old lightbulbs to be recycled.
 It is best to contact these options first before throwing your discarded light bulbs into the general waste bin.

 People who prefer to live a “greener” lifestyle buy and use CFL light bulbs.
 Not only is it safer for the environment, but it also lasts long periods of time.
-If utilised in a proper way, it has 10,000-hour lifespan – or more than a year.
+If utilised properly, it has a 10,000-hour lifespan – or more than a year.
 Additionally, some reports also state that CFL light bulbs can last between 6-10 years.

 But, what if you suddenly broke a CFL light bulb?
 What do you need to do to dispose of it?
 Here is what you should do: